yhshi26/University-Notes/2021-2022/Semester 2/MDSA20180 - Cardiac Biology/Learning objectives.md

 - Describe anatomy and fucntion of valves of haert
 - Understand structure and function of fibrous skeleton of heart
 - Describe and understand cardiac conduction system

+## Coronary circulation
+- Know origin, course and supply of coronary arteries
+- Describe venous drainage of heart via cardiac veins and coronary sinus
+- Be aware of certain clinical aspects of coronary arteries